Skip to content

 What Living with 1Password Actually Feels Like

-The daily experience of using 1Password is, and I do not say this about many apps, genuinely invisible once you get used to it.
+The daily experience of using 1Password is, and I don't say this about many apps, genuinely invisible once you get used to it.
 That is the highest compliment I can give a tool like this.
-You do not think about it.
-You go to log in somewhere, a little popup appears with the right credentials already filled in, you click, and you are in.
-On my phone, it is the same story but with Face ID instead of a click.
+You don't think about it.
+You go to log in somewhere, a little popup appears with the right credentials already filled in, you click, and you're in.
+On my phone, it's the same story but with Face ID instead of a click.
 The whole interaction takes maybe two seconds.

 Autofill has come a long way.
 It handles those annoying multi-page logins where you type your email on one screen and your password on the next.
 It deals with CAPTCHA pages followed by password fields.
 It even works on those weird corporate portals where the login form was clearly designed by someone who hates users.
 Is it perfect?
-No. I have run into maybe three or four sites over three months where autofill got confused.
-Usually it is some ancient Java-based banking portal with a login form from 2004.
-You can always copy-paste from the app directly, so it is never actually a problem.
+No. I've run into maybe three or four sites over three months where autofill got confused.
+Usually it's some ancient Java-based banking portal with a login form from 2004.
+You can always copy-paste from the app directly, so it's never actually a problem.
 Just slightly less slick.

-Watchtower also flags sites where you have not turned on two-factor authentication, shows you passwords that have not been rotated in a long time, and checks against the Have I Been Pwned database using a privacy-preserving method (they use something called k-anonymity so your actual passwords never leave your device).
+Watchtower also flags sites where you haven't turned on two-factor authentication, shows you passwords that haven't been rotated in a long time, and checks against the Have I Been Pwned database using a privacy-preserving method (they use something called k-anonymity so your actual passwords never leave your device).
 I appreciate that last part more than I probably should.

 The Stuff That Makes It Different

 So why 1Password over the free alternatives?
-I have used Bitwarden.
-I have tried LastPass (before, uh, the incidents).
+I've used Bitwarden.
+I've tried LastPass (before, uh, the incidents).
 I briefly looked at Dashlane.
 Here is where 1Password pulls away from the pack, at least in my experience.

 Passkey support is the other big one.
-Passkeys are supposed to be the future of logging in -- no password at all, just your fingerprint or face scan confirming you are you.
+Passkeys are supposed to be the future of logging in -- no password at all, just your fingerprint or face scan confirming you're you.
 More and more sites are supporting them (Google, Apple, Microsoft, GitHub, a bunch of others).
 1Password handles passkey creation and storage natively, so when a site offers passkey login, 1Password jumps in and manages it just like it manages regular passwords.
-I have set up passkeys on maybe eight sites so far and the experience is great.
-Fast, no friction, and genuinely more secure than passwords because there is nothing to phish.
+I've set up passkeys on maybe eight sites so far and the experience is great.
+Fast, no friction, and really more secure than passwords because there's nothing to phish.

-Travel Mode is the feature I have not personally used yet but I think about every time I fly internationally.
+Travel Mode is the feature I haven't personally used yet but I think about every time I fly internationally.
 When you activate it, 1Password removes all vaults from your device except the ones you have marked as "safe for travel."
 If your phone gets searched at a border crossing (which, yeah, happens), only your travel-safe stuff is visible.
 Your work passwords, financial info, sensitive notes -- all gone from the device until you deactivate Travel Mode from the web app once you have arrived.
 I know journalists and activists who consider this a non-negotiable feature.
-For most of us it is peace of mind we hopefully never need.
-But I like knowing it is there.
+For most of us it's peace of mind we hopefully never need.
+But I like knowing it's there.

 macOS / Win / Linux iOS Android Browser Chrome, Firefox, Safari Edge, Brave >_ CLI Everything syncs instantly across all platforms